awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-local-shadows.md

 `shadowName` \(Python: `shadow_name`\)  <a name="ipc-local-shadows-shadow-name"></a>
 The name of the shadow\.
 To specify the thing's classic shadow, set this parameter to an empty string \(`""`\)\.
+The AWS IoT Greengrass service uses the `AWSManagedGreengrassV2Deployment` named shadow to manage deployments that target individual core devices\.
+This named shadow is reserved for use by the AWS IoT Greengrass service\.
+Do not update or delete this named shadow\.
 Type: `string`

 ### Response<a name="ipc-operation-getthingshadow-response"></a>